 My Research

-… focuses on high-energy astrophysics, in particular non-thermal particle acceleration in fast outflows and the subsequent energy dissipation (“radiation modeling”) into multi-messenger signatures, including cosmic rays, photons and neutrinos.
+… focuses on high-energy astrophysics, in particular non-thermal particle acceleration in fast outflows from black holes and the subsequent energy dissipation (“radiation modeling”) into multi-messenger signatures, including cosmic rays, photons and neutrinos.
 I have experience with two promising candidate sites: relativistic shocks in gamma-ray burst (GRB) afterglows and magnetic reconnection in blazar jets.

 Gamma-ray burst (GRB) afterglows

-Flat energy spectra up to the highest energies - Lepto-hadronic scenarios
+Flat energy spectra up to the highest energies - Lepto-hadronic scenarios - arXiv:2403.13902

 Counts-level fits to GRB 221009A - arXiv:2308.13854